 - Always adopt a safety-first approach.
-When assessing an intoxicated person, the imperatives are the safety of staff, other clients, the intoxicated person and the wider public, in that order. - If staff have concerns about their own safety or the safety of other clients they should address this first, and consider calling the emergency services. - If there are serious concerns about the intoxicated person's safety, and this cannot be managed safely "in-house" then the emergency services should be called.
+When assessing an intoxicated person, the driving imperatives are the safety of staff, other clients, the intoxicated person and the wider public, in that order. - If staff have concerns about their own safety or the safety of other clients they should address this first, and consider calling the emergency services. - If there are serious concerns about the intoxicated person's safety, and this cannot be managed safely "in-house" then the emergency services should be called.
 It is not safe or acceptable to simply require significantly intoxicated residents to leave the building as this brings risks both to the user and the wider public. - If the situation is unclear, but doesn't currently warrant emergency interventions, workers should try to contain the situation, keeping it calm.
 If the situation deteriorates, emergency services may be required.
-If the situation improves, or the person is less acutely intoxicated then fitness to participate can now be assessed. - Where a person appears to be intoxicated, but doesn't represent a significant risk to themselves or others the choice will be to: - leave the premises if safe and appropriate to do so, returning when sober
+If the situation improves, or the person is less acutely intoxicated then fitness to participate can now be assessed. - Where a person appears to be intoxicated, but doesn't represent a significant risk to themselves or others the choice will be to: - leave the premises if safe and appropriate to do so, returning when sober - remain on site but stay away from communal areas - remain on site and engage depending on how "fit to participate" they are. - For abstinence settings, it may require the person to go off site or away from communal space until sober/not intoxicated.
+In other settings working within Option 2 models, there may be more flexibility, based on fitness to participate. - "fitness to participate" should be assessed; this means looking at the level of intoxication and the intended activity. - A client displaying disruptive behaviour will initially be taken aside, and a worker will explain why their behaviour is creating disruption.
+They will be offered the choice of moderating their behaviour, leaving the building and its vicinity for a while, or retiring to their room in a residential setting. - If the problem persists, the person will be required to leave the building, and will not be readmitted until they agree to moderate their behaviour.

-- remain on site but stay away from communal areas - remain on site and engage depending on how "fit to participate" they are. - Where the person in intoxicated but still "fit to participate" then they could be allowed to participate if appropriate and safe to do so.
-Alternatively they could be encouraged to leave communal and shared areas. - A client displaying disruptive behaviour will initially be taken aside, and a worker will explain why their behaviour is creating disruption.
-They will be offered the choice of moderating their behaviour, leaving the building and its vicinity for a while, or retiring to their room in a residential setting. - If the problem persists, the person will be required to leave the building or communal areas, until behaving acceptably. - Should these strategies prove unsuccessful, and a client continues to display disruptive behaviour and refuses to leave, the police will need to be called. - Staff should receive training on dealing with difficult and dangerous behaviour. - The incident should be reviewed with the resident when it is safe and appropriate to do so and any sanctions required should be introduced. - All such incidents should be logged in the Incident Book.
+- Should these strategies prove unsuccessful, and a client continues to display disruptive behaviour and refuses to leave, the police will need to be called. - Staff should receive training on dealing with difficult and dangerous behaviour. - The incident should be reviewed with the resident when it is safe and appropriate to do so and any sanctions required should be introduced. - All such incidents should be logged in the Incident Book.